Long-distance calling: Example of manual operator call

 This dramatization illustrates the cumbersome, costly, and time-consuming process needed for long-distance calling before direct distance dialing was available.
 Local calls within the Los Angeles area had long been dialed directly, but a long-distance call to a distant state was a complex manual effort.
 The caller would dial the long-distance operator (typically ‘110’ or ‘211’ in large Bell System cities of that era; ’0’ was for local assistance) and provide the destination city name and called number as well as their own number for billing purposes as there was no automatic number identification.
 Before the era of Operator Toll Dialing, which began in the 1940s, an operator would first set up the route, then ring back the original caller minutes later to announce the call was ready, rather than having the caller remain on the line.

-Once operator toll dialing was implemented, the operator would have received a numerical routing from the rate-and-route operator, such as "Mark: Other Place.
+Once operator toll dialing was implemented, the operator would have received a numerical routing from the rate & route operator, such as "Mark: Other Place.
 Route: A ring-down.
 Numbers: 801 plus 073 plus 181.
 Operators 801 plus 073 plus."
 This routing would allow the Los Angeles operator to dial via the tandem switch (i.e., class-4 telephone switch) to the Mount Pleasant operator's switchboard, and have the call come in on a special trunk (designated by the 181 code) used for incoming calls to ring-down points (places with manual service whose connection to the national network was via a larger point).

 Routing was important even when many medium-sized and smaller cities had automatic local service, but were not yet reachable by the growing numbers of people in cities with direct dialing.
 For example, if by the late 1950s, Fountain Green had upgraded its manual service with an automatic (dial-enabled four-digit number) system, an operator could often dial the call after obtaining the rate and route.
 The operator could add the three-digit office prefix to the local four-digit number, which in a few years would become the seven-digit number of the recipient.